mskordal/my-sel4-projects/myLlvmPass/README.md

 # Second case is for analyses Passes
 $LLVM_DIR/bin/opt -load-pass-plugin ./libInjectBRAM.so -passes=inject-bram -disable-output app.ll

+# To directly inject the pass through clang without using opt, run the command
+# below.
+Also for some reason this works even with -O0
+$LLVM_DIR/bin/clang -O0 -fpass-plugin=./libInjectBRAM.so -g ../myLlvmPass/app.c -o app

 ```

 # Prev Pass State 1
 The Pass just prints the non-external functions that are being called
 in the programme.

+# Prev Pass State 1
+Switched Function pass to a module pass.
+The pass create a global pointer
+variable and assigns the address `0xa0010000` to it # Current Pass State.

 # Current Pass State
-Switched Function pass to a module pass.
-The pass create a global pointer variable and assigns the address `0xa0010000` to it
+In main function, the address of the global is loaded to a local pointer, and
+the then the constant value '1' is written to the address pointed by the local
+pointer.
+This will cause a segmentation when run locally, since there is
+nothing at that address.